Mt-Lampert/02_-_Weather_App__react/journal.md

 # TO DO NEXT

+- [ ] Write and test the MainCenter.jsx component
+- [ ] Write and test the MainError.jsx component
-- [ ] Write the features and the wireframes
+- [ ] Write and test the Footer.jsx component
+- [ ] Format and beautify the App.jsx component
+- [ ] Format and beautify the MainError.jsx component
+- [ ] Format and beautify the MainCenter.jsx component
-- [ ] Outline the specs as pending Unit Tests.
+- [ ] Format and beautify the Footer.jsx component
+- [ ] Refactor the state management in `App.jsx` in favor of `useReducer()` over 5 `useState()` calls.

 # Journal